 And there was hopefully a more significant addition to the February 17 Yankee birthday list, and to their pen, with the acquisition in 2006 of righthander Brian Bruney (1982).
 After going 4-7 in Arizona in 2004 and 2005, the hard thrower won one and lost one while throwing in 19 games for the Yankees to an unreal era of 0.87.
 Bruney slipped in 2007, walking 37 batters in 50 innings, though he went 3-2, and then badly injured his foot early in the 2008 season.
 He finished strong though, with a 3-0 record and one save, and went 5-0 around an arm injury in 2009.
 But it was a wildly inconsistent campaign for Brian, and he was traded to Washington after the World Series victory.
 Brian struggled in Washington, going 1-2 with no saves, and won one game with a high era in 23 games with the White Sox in 2011, and pitched one game for them in ’12.

-Danny Farquahr (1986) joined the day’s Yankee list in 2012 even though his only major league action came in relief in three games for the 2011 Blue Jays.
+Danny Farquhar (1986) joined the day’s Yankee list in 2012, though he has as yet to throw a pitch in pinstripes in a regular-season game.
 The A’s took him on waivers in June 2012 and the Yanks claimed him two weeks later, then packaged him in a trade with D.J.
 Mitchell to Seattle for Ichiro Suzuki in July.
-Through 2015, Danny has a 4-12 record with 18 saves, with a solid 16-save season in Seattle in ’13, but a disastrous 1-8 campaign in 2015.
+Through 2018, Danny has a 10-15 record with 18 saves, with a solid 16-save season in Seattle in ’13.
+He pitched in Tampa and the south side of Chicago, where he almost died to an aneurysm in 2018.
+Danny was re-signed by the Yanks to a minor league deal, and was invited to Spring Training in 2019.
+He has since been released.

 Players Born This Day